Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Outlook

 \section{Outlook}

 Our work demonstrates two key elements for realizing the QCCD architecture with integrated optics, multizone coherent operations as well as parallel independent control over multiple trapping sites.
 While we obtained a significant improvement using our heuristic model for compensating discrepancies between our electrode model and experiments, operation fidelities after transport are still limited by the residual motional excitation after transport.
-This could be further improved by improving control of stray charges, where the use of zones far from any loading region would be advantageous.
+This could be further improved by having a dedicated loading zone, away from the experimental zones, which in our experiments could be the third, not yet used trap zone \cite{kwon_multi-site_2023}.
 At current transport speeds, reducing motional excitation after transport would also require an improvement of heating rates in integrated optics traps \cite{Mehta2020, Niffenegger2020}, or constant re-cooling \cite{Home2009, Pino2021}.
-Compensation of waveforms may become more critical with non-adiabatic transport \cite{bowler_coherent_2012, walther_controlling_2012}.
+Compensation of waveforms may become more critical with non-adiabatic transport \cite{bowler_coherent_2012, walther_controlling_2012, Alonso2016_bang_bang}.

 A next step for further scaling in our setup would be to integrate UV light, which will likely require including new waveguide materials in the trap stack \cite{West2019_blue_integrated_photonics, beck2023grating}.
 In new traps, challenges with exposed dielectric could be mitigated by incorporating conductive coatings on the light emission windows above the grating couplers, for instance using indium tin oxide \cite{Eltony2013_ito_trap, Niffenegger2020, Brown2021_materials}.
-Alternatively, the use of an ion species such as barium that requires only red light \cite{dietrich2009barium, Yum2017_barium, Low2020_barium_qudits}, or schemes for performing all control with longer wavelengths of light \cite{hendricks_doppler_2008, lindenfelser_cooling_2017} could help to reduce drives.
+Alternatively, the use of an ion species such as barium that requires higher wavelengths \cite{dietrich2009barium, Yum2017_barium, Low2020_barium_qudits}, or schemes for performing all control with longer wavelengths of light \cite{hendricks_doppler_2008, lindenfelser_cooling_2017,zhang_realizing_2017} could help to reduce charging as well as facilitate the integration of all wavelengths.